-Note: Activating the Modbus TCP write-access can cause an unavoidable security risk, because the protocol does not authenticate user access.
+Activating the Modbus TCP write-access can cause a security risk, because the protocol does not authenticate user access.

-- marked (default setting) - The Modbus TCP server read/write access is active.
-This lets you change the device settings using the Modbus TCP function. - unmarked The Modbus TCP server read-only access is active.
+The Modbus TCP server read/write access is active.
+This lets you change the device settings using the Modbus TCP function.

+unmarked The Modbus TCP server read-only access is active.